The Star Formation Efficiency During Reionization as Inferred from the Hubble Frontier Fields: Alternate Models for the Faint-End Behavior and Systematic Error Tests

 The top panel of Figure \ref{fig:alt_models} shows the SFEs of our best fit enhancement models.
 Additionally, note that Figure \ref{fig:LF} shows the UVLF in the best fit flattening model as an illustrative case.
 By construction, the flattening model has a larger SFE in small halo masses and this leads to a steeper faint-end slope in the UVLF.
 Specifically, the $z=6$ SFE flattens at $\sim4\%$, which is a factor of several larger than the fiducial best fit SFE in the lowest masses probed by B22.
-In the shallow-slope model at $z=6$ the SFE is 2.5\% for $2\times10^9{\rm M}_\odot$ and 4\% at $10^{10}{\rm M}_\odot$.
-For further reference, the faint-end UVLF slopes become $\alpha=2.01$ ($\alpha=1.82$) for the flattening (shallow-slope) case, as compared to $\alpha=1.67$ in the fiducial model at $z=6, M=2 \times 10^9 {\rm M}_\odot$.Although the flattening and shallow-slope models boost the rate of ionizing photon production in small mass halos relative to our fiducial model, the changes in the reionization history are relatively small and can be compensated by lowering the uncertain escape fraction in these alternative scenarios (Figures \ref{fig:xi},\ref{fig:tau}).
+Although the flattening and shallow-slope models boost the rate of ionizing photon production in small mass halos relative to our fiducial model, the changes in the reionization history are relatively small and can be compensated by lowering the uncertain escape fraction in these alternative scenarios (Figures \ref{fig:xi},\ref{fig:tau}).
 However, the UVLF measurements provide a less complete census of the sources of reionization (Figure \ref{fig:n_ion}) and as emphasized previously, the onset of WF coupling also occurs earlier in these models (Figure \ref{fig:rho_UV}) ($z\sim15$ in the shallow-slope case).
 Although not shown in the figures, the corresponding behavior in the shallow-slope case is always intermediate between those in the fiducial and flattening models.